-Most important in empathy: do not stand in the way of it.
+Most important in empathy: Do not stand in the way of it.

-You can compare this to ‘seeing’: at each moment, many thousands of external stimuli end up on the retina.
+You can compare this to ‘seeing’: At each moment, many thousands of external stimuli end up on the retina.
 They are being processed there and in the brain.
 Eventually, a picture is formed through an interplay of relevant brain centers.
 This picture is understandable to you.
 This thing here is a computer.
 That thing there is a word on paper…

-Maybe that’s a good thing, because otherwise you would be completely overwhelmed.
+Maybe that’s a good thing because otherwise you would be completely overwhelmed.

-If, however, some of these ‘not-directly-visible’ details form a meaningful pattern, it is sometimes important that you see this.
+If, however, some of these not-directly-visible details form a meaningful pattern, it is sometimes important that you see this.
 If a patient, through non-conceptual communication, repeatedly emphasizes a particular aspect, then this might be very important.

-In addition, in case of true empathy, one does not get lost in the other.
+In addition, in the case of true empathy, one does not get lost in the other.
 However, it’s also not so that one seeks oneself at the expense of the other.
 One is indeed optimally ‘present’.
 One is not avoiding the own emotions… Perhaps you may notice that this is different from what you were taught during your medical training.
 I vividly remember an associate professor who focused on the opposite.

 But this is precisely why it seems to be even more ‘magical’.
-For those who are interested in astronomy: it’s like a black hole in space.
+For those who are interested in astronomy: It’s like a black hole in space.
 Something is there but we do not see it.
-We see the clear impact of it.
-But without black hole we cannot place this impact.
+We see the impact, but without a black hole, we cannot place this impact.

 Clear-sentience is seeing patterns that are present in the visible

 You can somewhat compare this with colored cards showing numerals on a colored background (Ishihara Test).
 Imagine you would suddenly be color blind, but gradually you are able again to distinguish colors while looking at such a card.
 An ‘invisible’ pattern (numeral) becomes visible.

 One can ‘sense clearly’ without being able to express exactly what one feels.
 Intuition.

 Like cooking, clear-sentience can be learned.
 But just like any art, it is not to be learned just like that.
 It’s not a matter of mere techniques, but it requires a lot of practice under proper guidance.
-A good advice is to not stand in the way.
+A good piece of advice is to not stand in the way.
 You can NOW find out for yourself if this particular advice comes across as important.